Thomas Clarke was a leading member of the Irish Republican Brotherhood and main planner of the 1916 Easter Rising alongside Seán MacDiarmada.

 In 1898 he was released and he returned to the U.S.A. chastened maybe but more determined than ever to liberate Ireland from the British.
 In 1899 he was granted American citizenship but by 1905 he was back in Ireland.

-He opened a newsagency/tobacconist shop on Parnell Street in Dublin and began organising again for the Irish Republican Brotherhood.
+He opened a newsagency/tobacconist shop on Parnell Street in Dublin and began organizing again for the Irish Republican Brotherhood.

 The Easter Sunday 1916 Irish Rising

-During the Rising, Clarke fought in the G.P.O. and was afterwards court-martialled by the British and sentence to death.
-On the 3rd of May he was executed by firing squad in Kilmainham gaol.
-He left behind his wife Kathleen (née Daly) and sons John, Thomas and Emmett.
+During the Rising, Clarke fought in the G.P.O. and was afterward court-martialled by the British and sentenced to death.
+On the 3rd of May, he was executed by firing squad in Kilmainham jail.
+He left behind his wife Kathleen (née Daly) and sons John, Thomas, and Emmett.